garbageplanet/frontend/README.md

 Also look at [TODO.md](https://github.com/garbageplanet/frontend/blob/navigo/TODO.md)

 - [x] make shareable link router mechanism
+- [x] L.hash navigo integration
 - [ ] store unsaved markers in app state for offline use and implement PWA / wweborker
 - [ ] use fetch api instead of ajax and image uploader so we can move to jquery slim
 - [ ] ajax calls stack up really fast when map is moved.
 Change mechanism for loading up map features.